SmartTokenLabs/authenticator/docs/Dauth.md

 Dauth (Delegated-key Authentication, or decentralised authentication) provides Web2 developers with a login and authentication method that is based on Ethereum and is password-less.
 It will use the same Oauth API formats and similar communication flow that Web2 developers are already familiar with.
 This method is superior to logging in through signing a message with an Ethereum key because of the following reasons.

 **1. Privacy**: Users can *either* a) login **anonymously** *or* b) bind the login session with an Ethereum Address / ENS name.
-If the user logins in anonymously, the website does not learn the user's Ethereum address.
+If the user logs in anonymously, the website does not learn the user's Ethereum address.
 And during the session, if the user chooses to identify themselves with Eth Address or ENS name, they can do so without changing the session or authentication token.

 **2. Security**: The user's Ethereum key is not directly used.
 Instead, a delegated key is generated for each website and not shared between websites.
-This prevents man-in-the-middle attack, where a website forwards the login challenge from one site to another.
-By using one key per site, if deligated auth keys are compromised, its originating Ethereum key is not and safety of crypto assets are not affected.
+This prevents man-in-the-middle attack, where the attacking website forwards the login challenge from another site to itself.
+Furthermore, by using one key per site, if delegated auth keys are compromised, its originating Ethereum key is not and safety of crypto assets are not affected.

 **3. User Experience**: The user, having logged in, can decide how long the session remains active (e.g. at home, longer sessions are allowed).
 The user doesn't need to do anything on the UI level, even if the website session times out and requires re-authentication; the authentication happens silently.
 This prevents modern-day awkwardness such as "session expired, please log in again".